 Student's Name: Grade

 Date of Birth: Allergies:

-Administration of prescription me parent signature.
-Please have the n edication in school requir medication form below c vsician can be faxed direc es a written order form from a physician and a ompleted and return it to the health office. etly to the school office.
-If you have any e.
+Administration of prescr parent signature.
+Please l iption medication in sc nave the medication for your physician can be hool requires a written order form from a physician and a rm below completed and return it to the health office. faxed directly to the school office.
+If you have any chool nurse.

-PHYSICIA N'S REQUEST
+PHYSIC CIAN'S REQUEST

-Name of prescribed medication (s):
+Name of prescribed me dication(s):

 Dose:

 Time to Administer:

 Treatment of:

 Route:

 Side Effects:

+Other medication stude ent is taking

 Physician's Signature: Date:

-Printed name of Physician: Phone Number:
+Printed name of Physic ian: Phone Number:

+a request that the Villa Marian request that the Villa Marian request that the Villa Marian request the above-named medication as prescribed by

-I, the parent/guardian of \\\\\\ request that the Villa Maria Academy nurse, Principal, or designee administer the above-named medication as prescribed by my child's physician.
+Academy nurse, Principal, or designee administer the above-named medication as prescribed by my child's physician.
 My signature on this document constitutes a complete waiver of liability claim in any and all respects against Villa Maria Academy, its Board of Directors and all of its' employees unless they are negligent with regard to any claim for injury in connection with dispensation of the prescribed medication.

 I also agree to provide the medication to the school nurse in the original pharmacy container or place it in a sealed envelope for transport to school.
-I accept responsibility to provide a physician's note and written instruction if the medication is changed or discontinued.
+I accept the responsibility to provide a physician's note and written instruction if the medication is changed or discontinued.
 I also give my permission for the school to communicate with the physician regarding this medication/medical condition.